Got ticks? Ticks can wreck havoc on us, our pets and can carry Lyme disease.

-A single bite from one of these minuscule blood suckers can cause a person (or pet) to get sluggish, to start getting weak and then get significantly worse if not treated.
+Did you know that a single bite from one of these minuscule blood suckers that’s carrying the bacteria Borrelia burgdoferi (Lyme disease) can cause a person (or pet) to get sluggish, to start getting weak and then get significantly worse if not treated?

 In this article we go over four types of ticks, where they’re commonly found and what diseases they can carry.